php-flasher/php-flasher/docs/pages/installation.md

 ---
 permalink: /installation/
 title: Installation
-description: Install only the specific components you need for your project with PHPFlasher, a modular PHP library for displaying flash notification messages.
-Simply include the library in your composer.json file and run the composer install command to get started.
+description: Install PHPFlasher in your project easily.
+It’s modular, so you can install only the parts you need.
+Just include the library in your composer.json file and run composer install to get started.
 ---

 **<span class="text-indigo-900">PHP<span class="text-indigo-500">Flasher</span></span>** is modular and consists of multiple libraries,